anurag-arjun/succinct-expl/README.md

 # USDA (Unified Succinct Digital Assets)

-A digital asset system that uses zero-knowledge proofs for transaction verification, built on the SP1 ZK VM framework.
+A digital asset system that uses zero-knowledge proofs for transaction verification and Avail for data availability sampling, built on the SP1 ZK VM framework.

 ## Project Structure